Amoxicillin EXPRESS, 500 mg 20 pcs

 Probenecid

 The simultaneous use of amoxicillin and probenecid is not recommended.
 Probenecid reduces the secretion of amoxicillin in the renal tubules.
-Concomitant use of probenecid may lead to increased concentration of amoxicillin in the blood.
+Concomitant use of probenecid may lead to increased concentrations of amoxicillin in the blood.

 Allopurinol

-The concomitant use of allopurinol during treatment with amoxicillin increases the likelihood of allergic skin reactions.
+Concomitant use of allopurinol during treatment with amoxicillin increases the likelihood of developing allergic skin reactions.

 Tetracyclines

-Peroral anticoagulants
+Oral anticoagulants

 Methotrexate